awslabs/soci-snapshotter/docs/pull-modes.md

 A layer will be mounted as a FUSE mountpoint if it's being lazily loaded, or as a normal overlay layer if it's not.

-Overall, lazily pulling a container image with the SOCI snapshotter (via the `soci image rpull` command) involves the following steps:
+Overall, lazily pulling a container image with the SOCI snapshotter involves the following steps:

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->